 While there was a bit of additional cleverness to our marketing, product selection, supplier relationship, etc. the process itself was really quite straightforward:

-- When they clicked on the ad, they were redirected to our website.
+3. When cyclists clicked on the ad, they were redirected to our website.

-- On average, 10 percent of these people ordered our product.
+4. On average, 8 percent of these people made a purchase.

+The magic was in the type of the offers that we selected, the order in which they were presented, and our approach to fulfilment.
 We had no staff, no warehouse, no stock, and almost no overheads.
-Furthermore, it took us less than a week to set up a website and find a supplier.
-The results were astonishing!
+The results were modest but, at the time, hard to believe.
 Within six weeks, our new business went from a cold start to $1 000 per day!

 I was utterly gobsmacked.
 During this period, I nearly developed carpal tunnel syndrome by repeatedly clicking the refresh button on my PayPal account.
-With time, we were able to improve our marketing tactics and generate far better results.
+In the years since, I have learned a thing or two about marketing and managed to achieve far greater results, but I will never forget the excitement of those first few weeks.

 Just do it!